St. John's (NY) vs. Michigan College Basketball Predictions & Picks - November 13

 St. John's (NY) Performance Insights

-- At 77.3 points scored per game and 75.2 points conceded last season, St. John's (NY) was 50th in college basketball on offense and 316th on defense.

-- On the boards, the Red Storm were fifth-best in college basketball in rebounds (37.2 per game) last season.
-They were 275th in rebounds conceded (32.5 per game).
+- On the glass, the Red Storm were fifth-best in college basketball in rebounds (37.2 per game) last year.
+They were 275th in rebounds allowed (32.5 per game).

-- With 5.8 made 3-pointers per game and shooting 33.1% from beyond the arc last year, the Red Storm were 324th and 234th in the nation, respectively, in those categories.
+- At 5.8 made 3-pointers per game and shooting 33.1% from downtown last year, the Red Storm were 324th and 234th in college basketball, respectively, in those categories.

-- Giving up 8.4 3-pointers per game and conceding 34.5% from downtown last year, St. John's (NY) was 312th and 235th in college basketball, respectively, in those categories.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.